A non-exponential extension of Sanov's theorem via convex duality: Introduction

 \subsection{Extensions}

 Broadly speaking, the book of Dupuis and Ellis \cite{dupuis-ellis} and numerous subsequent works illustrate how the classical convex duality between relative entropy and cumulant-generating functions can serve as a foundation from which to derive an impressive range of large deviation principles.
 Similarly, each alternative dual pair $(\alpha,\rho)$ should provide an alternative foundation for a potentially equally wide range of limit theorems.
-From this perspective, our work raises far more questions than it answers by restricting attention to analogs of the two large deviation principles of Sanov and Cram\'er.
-It is likely, for instance, that an analog of Mogulskii's theorem (see \cite{mogul1977large} or \cite[Section 3]{dupuis-ellis}) holds in our context.
-Moreover, our framework is not as restricted to i.i.d. samples as it may appear.
-While the definition of $\alpha_n$ reflects our focus on i.i.d. samples, we might accommodate Markov chains by redefining $\alpha_n$.
-For instance, we may try
+From this perspective, our work raises more questions than it answers by restricting attention to analogs of the two large deviation principles of Sanov and Cram\'er.
+It is possible, for instance, that an analogue of Mogulskii's theorem (see \cite{mogul1977large} or \cite[Section 3]{dupuis-ellis}) holds in our context, though one must not expect any such analogue to look too much like a heavy-tailed large deviation principle, in light of the negative result of \cite[Section 4.4]{rhee2016sample}.\footnote{Thanks to an anonymous referee for this reference.} These speculations are pursued no further but are meant to convey the versatility of our framework.
+In fact, extensions and applications of our framework have appeared since the first version of this paper.
+First, \cite{eckstein2017extended} extended the ideas beyond the i.i.d.\ setting, to the study of occupation measures of Markov chains.
+More recently, \cite{backhoff2018non} applied Theorem \ref{th:main-sanov} to obtain new limit theorems for Brownian motion, with connections to Schilder's theorem, vanishing noise limits of BSDEs and PDEs, and Schr\"{o}dinger problems.